Outlaws: Crime in Philadelphia

 It was probably inevitable that Margaret Thatcher of humble origins disliked the barrister system and tried to abolish such elitism.
 But it was probably also inevitable that the English court system enjoyed such prestige that she was defeated.
 The American system for selecting judges cannot compare with it.
 Indeed, the problem of judge selection has been a topic of debate in our law schools for a century, a debate that no one ever wins.
 Either we allow politicians to select judges, and that's obviously bad, or we make them into politicians themselves by electing them, which is even worse.
 We get some good judges, but we get too much incompetence, too much politics, and too much ideology.
 We resort to asking the Bar Associations for advice, and that leads to politics with a different set of politicians.
 This whole problem is insoluble as long as immense power is given to people who then operate largely out of public view, often underpaid because we fear that some might seek the job for its money, and sometimes deliberately undereducated because we fear elitism.

 Because justice is mainly a search for acceptable resolution of disputes, religion is usually found at its origins.
 The decline of established religion makes religious tradition less acceptable as an overt source of impartiality, but religion's techniques still make useful models.
 America never had an established religion, but even the English system is now far less a priesthood than it used to be; the Common Law was once the exclusive product of the courts and the Church, but now Parliament creates a larger body of Statutory Law.
 The former system tilted toward the aristocracy, the present one is in danger of tilting toward partisan politics.
-In a sense the English Civil War was about discovering that parliaments can be as tyrannical as kings.
-Two things are almost certainly true: we cannot tolerate a judiciary accountable only to itself, and we cannot tolerate a legislature that both makes laws and interprets them, even indirectly through intrusively selecting judges.
-Judging by results, the English might be a little closer to proper balance in these difficult matters, than we are.
+In a sense, the English Civil War was about discovering that parliaments can be as tyrannical as kings.
+Two things are almost certainly true: we cannot tolerate a judiciary accountable only to itself, and we cannot tolerate a legislature that both make laws and interprets them, even indirectly through intrusively selecting judges.
+Judging by results, the English might be a little closer to a proper balance in these difficult matters, than we are.